corda/corda/docs/source/threat-model/corda-threat-model.md

 to access.

 The node's Java Key Store is encrypted using PKCS#12 encryption.
-In the future Corda will eventually store it's keys in a HSM (Hardware Security Module).
+In the future Corda will eventually store its keys in a HSM (Hardware Security Module).

 </td></tr>
 <tr>